mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/thirdPartyApi/index.md

 ### Third Party Transaction Request Failed - downstream FSPIOP failure

 #### Description

-The workflow provided by this UC enables the Switch to handle instances in which an authorised PISP User's DFSP Account unlink consent confirmation fails the Switch's Authentication/Authorisation process for whatever reason, example: a downstram FSPIOP API error.
-The error is messaged by the Switch to the DFSP Account Holder who will review the error and determine how to respond.
-Where an error has confirmed, the PISP User is notified that their DFSP Account unlink transaction request failed via their PISP profile holder.
+The workflow provided by this UC enables the Switch to handle instances where an authorized PISP User requests and confirms a transaction request, which when forwarded to the DFSP Account Holder fails for some reason during the quote process.
+The Switch is alerted to the failure, and provides a notification to the PISP User via their PISP App/Process.

 #### Flow Diagram